Twin Valley Welcome Center

 The Twin Valley includes a diversity of habitats, such as forests, succession areas, grasslands, wetlands, streams, rivers and ponds.
 The land has exceptional spring wildflower displays; houses rare tracts of majestic old-growth forest; includes numerous prairies and associated native plants, birds, insects and other wildlife; and contains succession areas where nature’s cycles are in evidence.
 The primary waterway, Twin Creek, has the highest diversity of macroinvertebrates in Ohio and the second-highest diversity of fish.
 The Twin Valley exemplifies best practices in habitat restoration and wildlife management.
 The return of wildlife, especially such large predators as bobcats, to the land is living testament to the success of conservation activities.

 The need for the Twin Valley Welcome Center is based on an interpretive plan completed in fall 2013, which identified the need for a dedicated facility to serve as a gateway to the Twin Valley.
 The plan also identified the need for updates to the exhibits, installed in the Germantown Nature Center in the late 1980s, along with structural updates to the building.
-These updates include larger, accessible restrooms available during park hours and interpretive information about this remarkable area.
+These updates include larger, accessible restrooms and drinking water available during park hours.

 The bird viewing area from the building’s Nature Center days will continue to offer a peek into the world of our feathered friends.